 HomeEmotional health and wellbeing support for under 17 year oldsEmotional Health Support

-Through the information and links below you can find services which can help you if you are struggling with your emotional health.
+Here you can find services and further information which can help you if you are struggling with your emotional health.

 Time Out (Healthy Minds) will help you ‘find your thing’, through activities such as arts, crafts, sports, singing and drama.
 Time Out is a self referral scheme to help you feel good, make friends and support you to relax, socialise and do something for yourself.
 Phone: 01422 345154 or 07388 990 229.